PCI Compliance Requirements Guide

 You must carry out a yearly PCI audit with a qualified security assessor (QSA) or the company’s internal security assessor.
 A PCI audit evaluates the security of your company’s payment software from all aspects.

-To be compliant, your organization must meet up to 281 standards listed in the 12 PCI DSS requirements to receive a Report on Compliance (ROC).
+To be compliant, your organization must meet the 12 PCI DSS requirements to receive a Report on Compliance (ROC).
 Initial audits can take two years, and self-assessment can take up to a year.

 The PCI audit process has three steps.